emu-sync/EmuSync/README.md

 - Define and manage your game save locations.
 - Automatically detect game saves, making the configuration of your game syncs a breeze.
 - Automatically and manually sync game saves.
+- Local backup & restore mechanism.
-- A Decky plugin for SteamDeck users so you can check on the status of your game syncs without having to hop into desktop mode
+- A Decky plugin for SteamDeck users so you can check on the status of your game syncs without having to hop into desktop mode.
     - [EmuSync-DeckyPlugin](https://github.com/emu-sync/EmuSync-DeckyPlugin)

 ## 🛠️ Installation